 I am offering clients to have their hair done with my artist, but they can do their own makeup and I will digitally enhance it via photoshop, including lashes… but most so far are opting to wait till they can have the full experience and have their make up done as well… what about you?
 Are you fully back where you are?

-I also want to mention that my online course is here and I will be opening up enrollment again in July!
+I also want to mention that my online course is open for enrollment and ready for new members to join!

 If you are a boudoir or a portrait photographer and you want to learn how I work less but make more money, you can check out The Profitable Boudoir and Portrait Academy.
 This is my complete and comprehensive course that teaches you everything you need to build a profitable photography business - from price lists to marketing and everything in between!

 Let's get to today's topic which is, how we can share our boudoir images.